dotnet/AspNetCore.Docs/aspnet/mvc/views/view-components.rst

 - If the user is logged in, links to log out and manage account are rendered
 - If the user is in the admin role, an admin panel is rendered

-You can also create a view component that gets and renders data depending on the user's claims.
-You can add this view component view to the layout page and have it get and render user-specific data throughout the whole application.
+The view component ``User`` property gives you access to a user's claims, so you can render data depending on the user's claims.
+You can add this view component view to the layout page and have it render user-specific data throughout the whole application.
 View components don’t use model binding, and only depend on the data you provide when calling into it.

 A view component consists of two parts, the class (typically derived from  ``ViewComponent``) and the Razor view which calls methods in the view component class).
 Like controllers, a view component can be a POCO, but most developers will want to take advantage of the methods and properties available by deriving from ``ViewComponent``.

+See `ViewComponent properties <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNet/Mvc/ViewComponent/index.html#properties>`__ and `ViewComponent Class <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNet/Mvc/ViewComponent/index.html>`__.

 Creating a view component
 ---------------------------